-TORSION BAR - (VST-36/40 only) An over-frame or under-frame torsion bar for the rear axle adds stability to the vehicle and is available as an option.
+TORSION BAR (VST-39/43 only) - An over-frame or under-frame torsion bar for the rear axle adds stability to the vehicle and is available as an option.
 Ballast may be required with the use of a torsion bar.
 A front axle under-frame torsion bar is also available and can be used in conjunction with the rear torsion bar to reduce the amount of ballast needed.

 BACKUP PUMP - An auxiliary hydraulic pump designed to bring the booms down in case the main hydraulic source fails.
-The back up hydraulic pump is driven by a DC motor, which is powered by the truck-engine battery.
-The system is connected in parallel with the main pump and is designed for noncontinuous operation.
-An air cylinder at the upper controls and a toggle switch at the pedestal are used to energize the system.
+The backup pump is driven by a DC motor, which is powered by the truck-engine battery.
+The system is connected in parallel with the main pump and is designed for non-continuous operation.
+Toggle switches at the upper controls and the pedestal are used to energize the system.